glycojones/fletcher/README.md

 <img src="docs/ChatGPT_generated_Fletcher_Logo.png" alt="Fletcher logo" width="100" align="right">

-# lddt_cli: Chemistry-Aware lDDT Scoring via Command-Line Interface
+# Chemistry-Aware lDDT Scoring via Command-Line Interface

 The `lddt_cli` module provides a command-line interface (CLI) for computing chemistry-aware lDDT-like scores between a reference protein structure and one or more query structures.
 This tool is particularly useful for evaluating structural alignments and predicting protein-ligand interactions.